 The "Half-Day Rate" shall be defined as a fee charged specifically for use of the Winema Theater and which includes access to the facility for a maximum of four consecutive hours.

 SEC.
 9.06.
-FACILITY USE FEES.
-The District shall charge rates for use of District-owned facilities as outlined in the Fee Schedule.

-SEC.
-9.07.
 EVENT SERVICES FEES.
 The District shall charge a fee per hour for an event host for events requiring a host.
 The minimum charge shall be two hours.
 Other event service fees shall be based on the direct expense associated with providing said service.
-Such event fees shall be reviewed periodically and established by the Board in the Fee Schedule.
+Such event fees shall be reviewed periodically and established by the District Board in the Master Fee Schedule.

 SEC.
-9.08.
+9.07.
 RECREATION PROGRAM FEES.
 The District shall charge participants program fees based on the direct expenses associated with each individual program.
-Program fees shall be determined periodically as programs are added to the Fee Schedule.
-Program fees shall be adopted by the Board within two months of the inception or change of fees.
+Program fees shall be determined periodically as programs are added to the Master Fee Schedule.
+Program fees shall be adopted by the District Board within two months of the inception or change of fees.

 SEC.
-9.10.
+9.08.
 DEPOSIT.
-A deposit, as established and adopted by the District's Board in the Fee Schedule must accompany each Facility Use Permit request.
+A deposit, as established and adopted by the District's Board in the Master Fee Schedule must accompany each Facility Use Permit request.
 The deposit shall be refunded to the applicant within thirty (30) working days if the facility is restored to pre-use conditions.
 If District clean-up is required to restore the facility to pre-use conditions or damage is noted to the facility, any refund will be less the expense associated with returning the facility to pre-use conditions.

 SEC.
-9.11.
+9.09.
 FACILITY USE DEPOSIT FEES.
-The District shall charge a deposit for events. which qualify and are defined as special events or large-scale community events, as outlined in the Fee Schedule.
+The District shall charge a deposit for events. which qualify and are defined as special events or large-scale community events, as outlined in the Master Fee Schedule.

 SEC.
-9.12.
+9.10.
 INSURANCE.
 All events requiring a Facility Use Permit shall obtain Liability Insurance for the event; a Facility Use Permit request shall not be considered fully executed unless the individual or organization seeking issuance of a Facility Use Permit obtains and furnishes liability coverage for the event which is acceptable to the District.

-Insurance is required for all Facility Use Permits except as otherwise prohibited by law or in the event an exemption is obtained from the General Manager.
-When required insurance must be submitted to the SCSD thirty (30) business days prior to the event, event holder will provide:
+Insurance is required for all Facility Use Permits except as otherwise prohibited by law or in the event an exemption is obtained from the District General Manager.
+When required insurance must be submitted to the District thirty (30) business days prior to the event, event holder will provide:

 A Certificate of Insurance of $2,000,000 liability coverage.
 (General Aggregate and Each Occurrence).